Anjanamb/IoT-MQTT-Chat/README.md

 > A lightweight IoT-based **chat application** implemented in Python using **MQTT (paho-mqtt)** and **Tkinter**.
 This project demonstrates real-time publish/subscribe messaging with a GUI chat client as well as simple CLI publisher/subscriber examples.

-Originally developed as a Semester 6B IoT lab project.

 ---

 ## Features